Elikill58/Positivity/README.md

 ## What is it ?

 It's a web interface which is used to manage Negativity's informations.
+If you are using Azuriom, you should use [the plugin for it](https://market.azuriom.com/resources/84).

 It have been made for [Negativity v2](https://www.spigotmc.org/resources/86874/) (premium).
 No support will be made if you are using this with free version.